Kerr–Newman metric: Overview of the solution

 Newman's result represents the simplest stationary, axisymmetric, asymptotically flat solution of Einstein's equations in the presence of an electromagnetic field in four dimensions.
 It is sometimes referred to as an "electrovacuum" solution of Einstein's equations.

+The solution contains a singularity in the shape of a ring.

+The multipole structure of the solution suggests that the solution represents the field of a ring of charge rotating about its axis of symmetry.
+Similarly the Kerr solution represents the field of a ring of mass.
+However, for this simple view to be mathematically correct, charge (or mass in the Kerr case) needs to be distributed around the singular ring of the solution to break the multivalued behavior.

 Any Kerr–Newman source has its rotation axis aligned with its magnetic axis.
 Thus, a Kerr–Newman source is different from commonly observed astronomical bodies, for which there is a substantial angle between the rotation axis and the magnetic moment.
-Specifically, neither the Sun, nor any of the planets in the Solar System have magnetic fields aligned with the spin axis.
-Thus, while the Kerr solution describes the gravitational field of the Sun and planets, the magnetic fields arise by a different process.
+Specifically, neither the Sun, nor any of the planets in the Solar System has its magnetic field dipole aligned with its spin axis.
+Thus, while the Kerr solution describes the gravitational field of the Sun and planets, the magnetic fields necessarily arise by a different process.

-If the Kerr–Newman potential is considered as a model for a classical electron, it predicts an electron having not just a magnetic dipole moment, but also other multipole moments, such as an electric quadrupole moment.
-An electron quadrupole moment has not yet been experimentally detected; it appears to be zero.

-In the G = 0 limit, the electromagnetic fields are those of a charged rotating disk inside a ring where the fields are infinite.
-The total field energy for this disk is infinite, and so this G = 0 limit does not solve the problem of infinite self-energy.

-Like the Kerr metric for an uncharged rotating mass, the Kerr–Newman interior solution exists mathematically but is probably not representative of the actual metric of a physically realistic rotating black hole due to issues with the stability of the Cauchy horizon, due to mass inflation driven by infalling matter.
-Although it represents a generalization of the Kerr metric, it is not considered as very important for astrophysical purposes, since one does not expect that realistic black holes have a significant electric charge (they are expected to have a minuscule positive charge, but only because the proton has a much larger momentum than the electron, and is thus more likely to overcome electrostatic repulsion and be carried by momentum across the horizon).

-The Kerr–Newman metric defines a black hole with an event horizon only when the combined charge and angular momentum are sufficiently small: